-The mainstream media mocks the Green New Deal and patronizes young climate activists while taking money from Big Oil and special interests.
+Mainstream news outlets mock the Green New Deal and patronize young climate activists while taking money from Big Oil and special interests.
 Is it any wonder the U.S. leads the world in climate denialism?

 Shortly after New York Rep. Alexandria Ocasio-Cortez won the general election in November, The Atlantic gave a platform to Democratic staffers to criticize their new colleague anonymously.
 The story described people “worried” about “the unity of the Democratic caucus” and the new Congresswoman’s “approach.”
 The Atlantic went on to explain that the “bickering” is rooted in Democrats’ “strategy” on climate change.
 A more accurate way to put this would be to say that Democrats have not had a successful strategy on climate change whatsoever; Ocasio Cortez’ proposed climate plan, the Green New Deal, co-authored by Massachusetts Sen. Ed Markey, threatens the entire system that’s made them rich and powerful.